 ** Audition/Portfolio review required for enrollment in these classes.

 The SVGS sciences program emphasizes “practical and professional” experiences.
 Courses in the sciences program are based on problem solving, analysis, and application with a minimum of rote exercise.
 Technology is embedded heavily in all courses.

 Professional experiences are provided through research, engineering and computer science projects, student presentations of their work to professional audiences, work with guest speakers and mentors, and providing services to community groups.

-Participating divisions receive applications from any interested sophomore or junior.
+Participating divisions (Augusta Couinty, Staunton and Wayneboro) receive applications from any interested sophomore or junior.
 Home or privately schooled students may apply through the division in which they reside.
-Each division has established its own policy for admission of these students.
 It is expected that those accepted will become full-time public school students while in the SVGS program.
-Each division follows its established selection process, which includes review by school-based personnel and/or division committees.
 Priority is given to current full-time students in Augusta County, Staunton or Waynesboro Schools.

 How To Apply

-Students submit an application portfolio to the high school’s guidance department.
+Students submit an on-line application to their high school counselor.
 Each high school sets its own timeline and deadlines.

 Criteria for Admissions